Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Mixture of Binomial Product Experts

 where $w_k(x;\beta_k) = \exp(\beta_k^\top \cdot(1,x)) / (\sum_{k'\in[K]} \exp(\beta_{k'}^\top \cdot(1,x)))$ is from the multiple-class logistic regression model.
 Like in the classical LCM, we utilize the local independence assumption as each mixture decomposes as a product of binomials.
 However, there is a critical difference between our model and the classical LCM.
 We use the binomial distribution instead of the multinomial distribution, and this leads to large reduction in the number of parameters.
 Since test scores are ordered variables, we expect the reduction to a binomial distribution to be reasonable as scores further away from the mean score can be less likely.
 Similar to the simple mixture of experts model, each mixture weight depends on covariates.

 Here we will treat $k=1$ as the reference group, so $\beta_1$ is the vector of all $0$ by assumption and does not need to be estimated.
 For $k \in \{2,3,\ldots,K\}$, $\beta_k \in \mathbb{R}^{p+1}$, and for $k\in[K]$, $\theta_k \in \mathbb{R}^d$, we assume that the $w_k$ utilize the logistic function, but it is possible to use other link functions such as the probit and other monotonic functions \citep{ouyang2022identifiability}.
 In our work, the outcome variables are neuropsychological test scores, and we treat the latent groups as subgroups of the population of varying cognitive ability.
-We interpret the $\btheta$'s as attributes of population-level groups and do not allow them to depend on covariates.
-We expect that the population can be divided into subgroups of varying cognitive ability, which is summarized by $\btheta$.
-Since the weights $w_k(x;\beta_k)$ depend on covariates, every individual has their own weights associated with each population-level group.
-A side product of this assumption is that this reduces model complexity.
-Because the outcome variables are test scores, we can also interpret the quantity $N_j \cdot \theta_{k,j}$ as the mean of the $j$th test score of the $k$th latent group, and this is useful as a summary statistic for a given latent class.
+The five levels of the CDR score offer a natural choice for the number of mixture components.